droans/klipper_extras/extended_macro/readme.md

 ---
 **Setup:**

-1. In your Klipper config, add the following section:
+1. In your Klipper config, add the following section.
+Nothing more is needed if you do not plan on using your own Python scripts:
 ```
 [extended_template]
 ```